Course objectives:

 Here’s a common training design scenario: You are tasked with designing a training program to “improve communication”.
 The senior manager requesting the training feels strongly that conflict resolution skills need to be part of the program.
 You’ve got a 2-hour delivery time window for a program that will improve team communication (and morale).
 Where do you begin?

 The ability to deliver quantifiable results on training investment is critical.
 Linking performance results to training begins with defining clear learning outcomes.
-In this session, we will explore a four-part model for defining learning outcomes.
+In this workshop, we will explore a four-part model for defining learning outcomes.
 You will use this model to identify the results you are tasked with producing while linking the critical learner behaviors that will deliver this result.
-This hands-on session will give you an opportunity to apply the model to a common training scenario.
+This hands-on workshop will give you an opportunity to apply the model to a common training scenario.
 By using the model provided, you will identify how to prioritize your time in the course design.
 You will also positively impact training results while significantly accelerating the design process.

 Assessing the Need and Defining Outcomes